SAP/abap-file-formats/doc/specification.md

 - Mandatory fields are added
 - Mandatory fields are removed  (old implementations might rely on the field to be mandatory)
 - Non-mandatory fields are added
-- Non-mandatory fields iare removed
+- Non-mandatory fields are removed
 - Fields are renamed
 - Type of a field is changed (e.g. from `string` to `number`)
 - Semantic of a field is changed